the inspiration behind building fat woody

 The frame would need to be old school with lots of power under the hood.

-fat woody is the hot rod of the bike world
+fat woody is a hot rod in the electric-bike world

 A vintage hot rod is typically a very unique, one of a kind machine.
 And while they may cost as much as a high-tech sports car to build, they attract a very different buyer.
 I can certainly appreciate the agile performance a high performance sports car, but there is something about the classic style of vintage roadster that the production sports car can't deliver.